Writer Profile

 Aiming to Apply for University for International Research Excellence

 The basic concept of the Keio University Action Plan announced by President Kohei Itoh in 2021 is "Pursuing the Ideal as Future Leaders and Global Citizens."
-In nurturing future leaders, it is a major pillar for faculty members to produce internationally excellent results as scholars and strengthen their contributions to international society.
-The "form" of the research university that Keio University has aimed for and will aim for in the future largely overlaps with the future vision of Universities for International Research Excellence (Figure 4).
+In nurturing future leaders, it is a major pillar for faculty members to produce internationally excellent results as scholars and to strengthen their contributions to international society.
+The "form" of the research university that Keio University has aimed for and will aim for in the future overlaps significantly with the future vision of Universities for International Research Excellence (Figure 4).

 *Affiliations and titles are as of the time of publication.